bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 - **Username**: root
 - **Password**: [empty]

-Now, you have configured 2 instances for Test and Prod environment containing copies of the same sample dataset.
+Now, you have configured two instances for Test and Prod environment containing copies of the same sample dataset.

-### Step 3 Run an SQL Review Workflow in a Project
+### Step 3 - Add a coloumn nickname to employee table

-#### 3-1 Create a project
+#### 3.1 Create a project

 In Bytebase, **Project** is the unit to contain and manage databases.
 Therefore, before dealing with the sample databases, you need to transfer them into a project first.